troglobit/libite/README.md

   match, or `-1` on error or not found.  `strnmatch()` takes an extra arg to compare only `len` number of characters from `str`.

+- `strtrim(str)`

+  Trims a string from any leading and trailing white-space, returns the trimmed result in the same buffer.

 - `systemf(fmt, ...)`

   Like `system()`, but takes a formatted string as argument.
 This